sannevanettinger/Airbnb-vs.-Corona-Pandemic/airbnb/src/data_preparation/README.md

 The original dataset contains 4,741 observations in Bristol.
 The observations of Bristol are spread over 34 different neighbourhoods.
 ![Summary-statistics-BRISTOL](https://user-images.githubusercontent.com/89737678/157626252-edf4a0f4-b5f2-44a4-bcff-6fa6a4e77a7d.PNG)

-The summary statistics indicate that the dataset contains approximately 16,500 to 18,000 NA's (= missing values) regarding the variables related to the review score.
+The summary statistics indicate that the dataset contains approximately 90,000 NA's (= missing values) regarding the variables related to the review score.
 Besides that, it is also noticed that the range of the variable "review_scores_rating" is out of proportion.
 Another issue that can be observed from the summary statistics is that the variable "price" is captured as a character, while it should be captured as a numeric.

 ### 1.2 Detect the origin of missing values
-From the summary statistics can be observed that the variable “review_scores_rating” contains many NA’s (= missing values), to be more precise 16,553.
-This is approximately 23% of the observations.
+From the summary statistics can be observed that the variable “review_scores_rating” contains many NA’s (= missing values), to be more precise 90,040.
+This is approximately 30% of the observations.
 As this is already one-fifth of the observations, an attempt was made to maybe discover the origin of the missing values in the variable “review_score_rating”.
 For this the variables host_is_superhost (i.e. whether or not the host is a superhost) and host_since (i.e. since when the host joined AirBnB) have been used.
 However, no clear cause for the missing values was found.

 ## 2. Data Preparation